aws/aws-eks-best-practices/content/security/docs/multitenancy.md

   + **Self-Service Namespace Provisioning** for account users
   + **Account Limits** to ensure quality of service and fairness when sharing a cluster
   + **Namespace Templates** for secure tenant isolation and self-service namespace initialization

+[Loft](https://loft.sh) is a commerical offering from the maintainers of Kiosk that adds the following capabilities:

+  + **Configure mutli-cluster access** to grant access to spaces in multiple clusters
+  + **Sleep mode** scales down deployments in a space during period of inactivity
+  + **Single sign-on** with OIDC authentication providers like GitHub

 There are three primary use cases that can be addressed by soft multi-tenancy.